Back to California

 Limits and Unknowns

-• The bill does not specify how much funding will be available.
+• The bill does not specify how the pilot program will be funded beyond the initial grant awards.

 Bill History